 find peace of mind knowing their renters will pay the rent on time and for the

 full lease term.
-Utilizing a renter screening service allows realtors the
+Utilizing a rental screening service can also allow realtors the

 San Francisco blues: